Hoyasumii/bee-movie/README.md

 So, Mr. Sting, thank you for being here.
 Your name intrigues me.
 Where have I heard it before?

-I was with a band called The
+I was with a band called The P